sena-00/bandit/README.md

 cat pass.txt | nc localhost 30002 > result.txt
 ~~~~
 Lets change the permissions with `chmod 777 bruteforce.sh`.
-Run the script and you'll get the password for the next level.
+Run the script and you'll get the password for the next level sent to the `result.txt`

 ## Bandit 25
 <div id='id-section18'/>